Thank you for applying for an account with Direct Wholesale Supplies Pty Ltd.

 We may log IP addresses (that is, the electronic addresses of computers connected to the internet) to analyse trends, administer the website, track users movements, and gather broad demographic information.

-IF SHERRIFF PTY LTD CAN’T COLLECT YOUR PERSONAL INFORMATION
+IF DIRECT WHOLESALE SUPPLIES PTY LTD CAN’T COLLECT YOUR PERSONAL INFORMATION

 If you do not provide us with the personal information described above, some or all of the following may happen: